Adam Wharton

 Adam James Wharton (born 6 February 2004) is an English professional footballer who plays as a central midfielder for club Crystal Palace and the England national team.

-A Blackburn Rovers academy graduate, Wharton made his senior debut in the EFL Championship in 2022.
-He was signed by Crystal Palace in 2024, and won the FA Cup, the club's first ever major trophy, in 2025, his first full season.
+A Blackburn Rovers Academy graduate, Wharton made his senior debut in the EFL Championship in 2022.
+He was signed by Crystal Palace in 2024, where he won the FA Cup, the club's first ever major trophy, in his first full season in 2025.
+The following year, he won the Community Shield and the UEFA Conference League, being named man of the match in the final.

 Wharton made his senior debut for England in June 2024, and was included in the squad for UEFA Euro 2024.

 Club career

 Blackburn Rovers

 Wharton supported Blackburn Rovers as a young child and aged four, in 2008, he was club mascot for a Blackburn game against Chelsea.
-Two years later, he joined the Blackburn academy.
+Two years later, he joined the Blackburn Academy.

 In February 2022, Wharton signed his first professional contract at Blackburn, a two-and-a-half-year deal with an option through to 2025.

 On 10 August 2022, Wharton made his professional debut after being named in the starting XI for a 4–0 EFL Cup first round victory at Ewood Park against Hartlepool United.

 On 27 August 2022, Wharton made his league debut against Stoke City coming off the bench at half time for Joe Rankin-Costello.
 On 31 August 2022, Wharton made his full 90 minutes league debut against Blackpool, winning player of the match.
 On 22 October 2022, Wharton scored his first goal for the club during a victory over Birmingham City.